TheValemagne/Design/README.md

 - Open locally with ``http://localhost:1234/``

 # Note #
+- This project was generated with Angular CLI version 13.0.3.
-The text is in french
+- The text is in french.

 # Credits #
 The application uses a droid loader that gets displayed before the quiz results, which was taken from [this CodePen project](https://codepen.io/franksLaboratory/pen/mdyewbW) by Frank's Laboratories, licensed under the MIT license and therefore free of use.